Invincible season 2: Release

 Robert Kirkman At San Diego Comic-Con.

 The second season of Invincible was released in two parts on Amazon Prime Video.
 The first part premiered on November 3, 2023, with subsequent episodes released weekly until November 24, 2023.
 The second part began on March 14, 2024, and concluded on April 4, 2024.
+During San Diego Comic-Con on July 21, 2023, a trailer for the second season was shown, after which it was announced that a special episode, called "Invincible: Atom Eve", would release later that day.

 The show experienced a mid-season hiatus, a move that was not part of the original production plan.
 Co-showrunner Simon Racioppa confirmed that this pause was necessitated by release setbacks.
+Adding a creative layer to the decision, creator Robert Kirkman revealed that the mid-season break was also deliberately planned around the holiday season.
+This allowed viewers time to reflect on the main plot developments and ensured the show would maintain visibility during a period saturated with many other major new releases.

 Because the show was airing weekly, a strategy used to promote subscriptions to Amazon Prime Video, a delay in its initial starting date would have pushed the final four episodes into the Christmas period.
 Amazon sought to avoid this overlap so they could instead focus on promoting their slate of original Christmas films and shows.

-Adding a creative layer to the decision, creator Robert Kirkman revealed that the mid-season break was also deliberately planned around the holiday season.
-This allowed viewers time to reflect on the main plot developments and ensured the show would maintain visibility during a period saturated with many other major new releases.

-At San Diego Comic-Con in July 2024, Invincible creator Robert Kirkman announced that Amazon Prime has officially renewed series for a fourth season.
-This announcement came shortly after the conclusion of the two-part second season in April 2024.
-Kirkman also unveiled a new blue-and-black costume for Invincible, which is set to debut in Season 3, symbolizing a darker phase in the character's journey.